Tray cable comes in many different forms, each with its own shielding, cable jacketing, and insulation.

 • ROHS

-THHN tray cable comes in a variety of wire gauge sizes and conductors.
-One of the most common ones is the 4-3C THHN-PVC tray cable with ground.
-This cable is also known as the multi-conductor THHN cable.
-It is rated at 90°C dry, 75°C wet and it provides outstanding sunlight, cold bend, and cold impact resistance.
+Like other tray cable products, THHN tray cable has a variety of gauge and conductor options.
+One of the most popular options available is the 4-3C THHN-PVC tray cable with ground, also known as a multi-conductor THHN cable.
+The cable works in temperatures up to 90°C in dry conditions and 75°C in wet ones, and provides outstanding sunlight, cold bend, and cold impact resistance.

 3. Power limited Tray Cable